rakmok/SeniorDesignCapstone/Notebooks/omkar/README.md

 [RFID MFRC522 Datasheet](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/373/MFRC522.pdf)
 [Arduino Forum](https://forum.arduino.cc/t/rfid-antenna/20271/2?_gl=1*1umnrkc*_up*MQ..*_ga*MTQ2NzQwNzMyLjE3NDEyODgyODE.*_ga_NEXN8H46L5*MTc0MTI4ODI3OC4xLjAuMTc0MTI4ODI3OC4wLjAuMTQyNTI2MTU5Ng..)

 The brain layout is a work in progress, and Arash will finish the driver circuit this weekend.
 Kathryn has made her website functional, so now we can test the ESP32 dev board signals (and hopefully send those to the backend through WiFi).
+Overall, we are a little behind on sending the boards out, but we are focusing on the breadboard demo next week.